 McKinsey & Company’s Study on eLearning in Corporate Environments

 In 2014, McKinsey & Company researchers surveyed 1,500 global executives and in 2015, they surveyed approximately 120 senior learning-and-development leaders.
-This is what they discovered about fast-paced learning for fast-paced businesses: “The great majority of our respondents expect corporate learning to change significantly within the next three years—both the capabilities imparted and the new agility required to match the faster pace of business.
-Most also acknowledge that these developments will probably have a material cost: over that period, more than 60 percent of the respondents’ companies plan to increase their learning-and-development spending and 66 percent to increase the number of formal-learning hours per employee.”
+This is what they discovered about fast-paced learning for fast-paced businesses: “The great majority of our respondents expect corporate learning to change significantly within the next three years—both the capabilities imparted and the new agility required to match the faster pace of business.”

 eLearning Supports More Responsive Learning